FAQS

 I will have a bike or scooter at UVA; how do I register it with UPD?

-The University Police Department offers an easy online bicycle and scooter registration to students, faculty, and staff of the University at: https://uvapolice.virginia.edu/form/bicycle-scooter-registration-for.
+The University Police Division offers an easy online bicycle and scooter registration to students, faculty, and staff of the University at: https://uvapolice.virginia.edu/form/bicycle-scooter-registration-for.
 Once registered, you will receive a UPD decal via mail to be placed on your bicycle/scooter for further identification and deterrence.
 If your bicycle/scooter is stolen or lost, we will have all the necessary information for a police report and enter into the National Crime Information Center (NCIC) and Virginia Criminal Information Network (VCIN) computer systems.

 What kinds of safety resources are available to members of the UVA community?